- Male or female subjects aged 18 years or older at the time of enrollment.

 - Subjects with active AIDS related illness, including opportunistic infections or

-opinion, precludes the subject from participating in the study or interferes with the
+investigator's opinion, precludes the subject from participating in the study or

 - Receipt of any licensed or experimental pneumococcal conjugate vaccine prior to